Vertical bands, static, or noise appear in the image. What should I do?

 - No longer than 10 feet (3 m) for VGA/computer cables or 24 feet (7.3 m) for HDMI cables

 - Check the settings on the projector's Signal menu to make sure they match the video source.
-If available for your video source, adjust the Deinterlacing and Noise Reduction settings.
+If available for your video source, adjust the Noise Reduction setting.

 - Select a computer video resolution and refresh rate that are compatible with the projector.